antvis/G2/site/docs/manual/core/transform.en.md

 })();
 ```

-## View conversion
+## View Transform

-Conversion declared on the view will be passed on to the Mark declared in `children`.
-Set if it is not converted, otherwise, it has no effect.
-For example, the following stacked area chart with conversion:
+Transform declared on the view will be passed on to the mark declared in `children`.
+Set if it is not transformed, otherwise, it has no effect.
+For example, the following stacked area chart with transform:

 ```js | ob
 (() => {